 |

-7-Hydroxymitragynine, like mitragynine, appears to be a mixed opioid receptor agonist/antagonist, acting as a partial agonist at μ-opioid receptors and as a competitive antagonist at δ- and κ-opioid receptors.[5][6]
-Evidence suggests that 7-OH is more potent than both mitragynine and morphine.
-7-OH does not activate the β-arrestin pathway like traditional opioids, meaning symptoms such as respiratory depression, constipation and sedation are much less pronounced.[5]
+7-Hydroxymitragynine, like mitragynine, appears to be a mixed opioid receptor agonist/antagonist, with recent research indicating that it acts as a partial agonist at μ-opioid receptors and as a competitive antagonist at δ- and κ-opioid receptors.[7][8]
+7-OH does not appear to activate the β-arrestin pathway, distinguising it from traditional opiate & opioid chemicals.[7]
+It shares this trait with mitragynine.